 Whether you’re looking for a sweet date at a cozy restaurant on a cold winter night or a fun activity to do together, you’ll find plenty of romantic things to do in New York City in winter.

-Beautiful boat rides to iconic Christmas trees, Broadway shows to holiday markets, and if you’re looking for inside activities in NYC, there are still plenty of opportunities to still get all warm and cozy during the colder months on a New York Christmas trip.
+From beautiful boat rides to iconic Christmas trees, to Broadway shows, to holiday markets, there are still plenty of opportunities to still get all warm and cozy during the colder months on a New York Christmas trip.